darkstarre/vueCrap/README.md

 # vue-budget

-> a simple budgeting app
+> boring app that does boring stuff
 ## Build Setup

 ``` bash